 Another primary reason that divorced people may be happier is that divorce is no longer stigmatized in the same way it was even a couple of decades ago.
 Being divorced, for many people, meant losing the “key to health and happiness.”
 However, for many people, that idea no longer carries as much weight.
 Whether a person is filing for a “gray divorce” or is making the decision to get divorced much earlier in life, the sociocultural stigma that used to be attached to divorce does not seem to apply as significantly any longer.
 The article emphasizes that “we must rid ourselves of the outdated notion that marriage is the only way to be healthy.”

 Based on recent data, the article argues that getting divorced may be able to make a person physically healthier, which ultimately can improve psychological health.
 People who are healthy are more likely to maintain relationships with important people in their lives, and as such, those people are likely to be happier than those with poorer physical and emotional health.

 Contact a Fairfax Divorce Attorney

 While the recent study is only one perspective on divorce and emotional well-being, it makes clear the importance of de-stigmatizing divorce and focusing on the benefits of dissolving an unhappy marriage.
 If you are considering divorce, you should speak with a Fairfax divorce lawyer about your case.
-Contact Leary Porter Law for more information.
+Contact Leary Law for more information.